Real-Time Reinforcement Learning of Constrained Markov Decision Processes with Weak Derivatives: Deterministic Algorithms for Constrained MDPs

 where $\a^{(n+1)}(\infty)$ denotes the stable point of the ODE (\ref{eq:diffeqn}).
 Iteration (\ref{eq:multnew}) is a first order update for the multiplier, while (\ref{eq:diffeqn}) represents an ODE which is attracted to the minimum of the augmented Lagrangian $\La_\rho$.
 The $\max$ in (\ref{eq:multnew}) arises in dealing with the inequality constraints, see \cite[pp.396]{Ber00}. \cite[Proposition 4.2.3]{Ber00} shows that if $(\a^{(0)}(0),\la_0(0))$ lies in the domain of attraction of a local KT pair $(\a^*,\la^*)$, then (\ref{eq:diffeqn}), (\ref{eq:multnew}) converges to this KT pair.
 A practical alternative to the above exact primal minimization is first order {\em inexact minimization} of the primal.
 The iterative version of the algorithm reads \cite[pg.406]{Ber00}: At time $n+1$ set $\a^{(0)}(n+1) = \a(n)$.
 Then run $j=0,\ldots,J-1$ iterations of the following gradient minimization of the primal

 Iteration (\ref{eq:mult1}) represents a first order fixed step size inexact minimization of the augmented Lagrangian $\La_\rho$ ({\em inexact} because (\ref{eq:mult1}) is terminated after a finite number of steps $J$).
 It is shown, see \cite{Ber00} and references therein, that as long as the inexact minimization of the primal is done such that the error tolerances are decreasing with $n$ but summable, then the algorithm converges to a Kuhn Tucker point.
+Also \cite{HSS01} shows that even if the error tolerances are fixed (i.e., non-decreasing), convergence can be shown for $n \rightarrow \infty$.

 {\bsl 2.
 Fixed Multiplier}: A trivial case of the multiplier algorithm is to fix $\la(n) = \bar{\la}$ for all time $n$ and only update $\a$ according to (\ref{eq:mult1}) with $I=1$ iteration at each time instant.
 This is clearly equivalent to the primal update (\ref{eq:pd1}) with fixed $\la(n) = \bar{\la}$.
 From Theorem \ref{thm:pdconv}, the interpolated trajectory of this algorithm converges uniformly as $\ep\rightarrow 0$ to the trajectory of the ODE